 23. William J. Clinton Library and Museum

-The William J. Clinton Library and Museum is a presidential library dedicated to Bill Clinton, the 42nd U.S. president.
+The William J. Clinton Library and Museum is a presidential library dedicated to U.S.’s 42nd president Bill Clinton.
 He was born in Arkansas, which is why the museum is situated in Little Rock, the capital of Arkansas.

 Besides detailing the time of the 42nd president in office, the museum is an absolute architectural feat.
 It has a unique design that makes it appear as if the building is floating off the ground from far away.